Guide to Wells Fargo Go Far® Rewards

 - Read our full Wells Fargo Propel American Express® card review

-- Earn a $150 cash back bonus after spending $500 on your card in the first three months.
+- Earn a $150 cash back bonus after spending $500 in purchases on your card in the first three months.
 Note that, while this is called a "cash-back" card, your rewards do accumulate as Go Far® Rewards and can be combined and redeemed the same as rewards earned with other cards that aren't referred to as "cash-back" cards.

 - Earn an unlimited 1.5% cash back on every purchase.
 Again, your cash back accumulates as Go Far® Rewards and can be redeemed for cash back or through the Go Far® program.